proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 2. **Memes as Modern Court Jesters**
    - How to Change: Framing and narrative matter
    - Parallel: Memes "breach sensitive subjects presenting truths others dared not utter" (page 559)
-   - Application: BookMark Breakfast discussions help reframe books into actionable memes
+   - Application: Book club discussions help reframe books into actionable memes

 3. **IRL Trumps Digital**
    - How to Change: Face-to-face more persuasive than text
    - Parallel: "IRL connections are the biggest threat to status quo" (page 202)
-   - Application: In-person BookMark sessions create stronger bonds than online book clubs
+   - Application: In-person sessions create stronger bonds than online book clubs

 4. **Narrative Builds Movements**
    - How to Change: Story and emotional connection drive adoption
    - Parallel: We're living in unique historical moment—be part of story (page 129)
-   - Application: Position BookMark Breakfast as part of larger parallel system narrative
+   - Application: Position book club as part of larger parallel system narrative

 **The Connection:**
 How to Change the World teaches communication tactics.
 Parallel provides the strategy (build parallel) and the cause (Bitcoin Social Layer).
-BookMark Breakfast executes both: effective communication within parallel infrastructure.
+Book clubs execute both: effective communication within parallel infrastructure.

 ### Supports Abundance Through Scarcity Theme